BerkeleyLab/upcxx/INSTALL.md

 ### Configuration: Apple macOS

+On macOS, the default network is "smp": multiple processes running on a single host, communicating over shared memory.
+One may specify a different default using `--with-default-network=...` at configure time.
+However, you will also have the opportunity to make such a selection at the `make install` step.

 On macOS, UPC++ defaults to using the Apple LLVM clang compiler that is part of the Xcode Command Line Tools.